 It’s important to note that smaller businesses are often targeted more due to the relative ease of infiltration.
 Bigger companies, like Amazon and Google, will have world-class digital security protecting them from such cyber security threats.

-Data breaches aren’t only a threat for small companies, and often target organisations with extremely sensitive and confidental information, like in healthcare.
+Data breaches aren’t only a threat for small companies, and often target organisations with extremely sensitive and confidential information, like in healthcare.
 It’s not only the security and information of your company a data breach can jeopardise.
 Individuals within (employees or investors) or external to (clients or customers) the company are affected, too.
 This could include an individual’s medical information, account details, financial information, passwords, or contact details being taken.

 Dealing with a Data Breach

 Of course, prevention is always better than cure.
 Having appropriate, up-to-date security programs and software across your business will reduce the risk of being targeted.
 However, it’s also important to have a data breach response strategy in place.
-Establishing a data breach response team is an impotant way to be prepared in case of a breach and minimalise damage.
+Establishing a data breach response team is an important way to be prepared in case of a breach and minimalise damage.
 This team will help your company quickly and effectively manage a data breach by providing the strategy for containing, assessing, and managing the incident from start to finish.

 Data breaches are one of the most serious forms of cyber security attacks.
 64% of reported data breaches by December 2018 were due to malicious or criminal attacks.
 The other breaches came down to human error.
 Having a data breach response team at the ready can reduce any harm suffered by affected individuals and preserve and build public trust.